MagnusAustin/VEGA/README.md

    - This project is licensed under the [MIT License](LICENSE).

 ## Support:
-   - If you encounter any issues or have questions, please [open an issue](https://github.com/your-username/attendance-system/issues) on the repository.
+   - If you encounter any issues or have questions, please [open an issue](https://github.com/MagnusAustin/VEGA/issues) on the repository.
-   - For general inquiries, you can contact the project maintainers at [email@example.com](mailto:email@example.com).
+   - For general inquiries, you can contact the project maintainers at [manastare7@gmail.com](mailto:manastare7@gmail.com).

 ## Acknowledgments:
-   - Special thanks to [author's name] for their contributions to this project.
+   - Special thanks to [Soham More],[Kaushik Prabhu-Nerurkar] and [Adarsh Pandey] for their contributions to this project.

 Thank you for choosing the Automated Attendance System!
 We hope this tool enhances your classroom management experience.